OleHolmNielsen/Niflheim_system/docs/Slurm_configuration.rst

 PAM module restrictions
 -----------------------

-On Compute nodes you may additionally install the ``slurm-pam_slurm`` RPM package to prevent rogue users from logging in.
+On Compute nodes you may optionally install the ``slurm-pam_slurm`` RPM package which can prevent rogue users from logging in.
-A more important functions is the *containment* of SSH tasks, for example, by some MPI libraries **not** using Slurm_ for spawning tasks.
+A more important function is the *containment* of SSH tasks, for example, by some MPI libraries **not** using Slurm_ for spawning tasks.
 The pam_slurm_adopt_ module makes sure that child SSH tasks are controlled by Slurm on the job's master node.

 SELinux_ may conflict with pam_slurm_adopt_, so it might need to be disabled by this command::